Atashnezhad/Amin-Atashnezhad/README.md

 ## [Binary Class Classification (NASA and Space) on Reddit data using NLP](https://github.com/Atashnezhad/Natural_language_processing_Project)

-Check out below sentences.
-Can you difference between sentences from NASA and Space community?
-Actually AI does! with 96% accuracy.
+Check out the below sentences.
+Can you differentiate between sentences from NASA and Space community?
+AI does!
+New feather engineered data in this project, boost AI estimation accuracy from 75% to 96%.
+AI amazingly does such complicate tasks.
 ```
 A) A star shining through Saturn's rings.
 B) Online space-related degree.